chris31513/autoMySQLBackup/Readme.md

 ABOUT THIS REPOSITORY
 -----------------------------------------------------
-The initial repository is just a C&P from the sourceforge page for this script.
+The initial repository is just a C&P from the sourceforge page for this script (http://sourceforge.net/projects/automysqlbackup/).
 In the initial import it was importad AS IS.
+The original author is wipe_out (http://sourceforge.net/u/userid-877945/profile/).
-Repected the License model and repecting the headers, but i cant find the email of the original author.
+Im respecting the License model and repecting the headers, but theres no possible add fixes in sourceforge and i think that could be more easy nowadays have it on github.

 The idea is add more funcionalities or fixes needed.

+Any concern, just contact me

 AutomysqlBackup
 -------------------------